alsnhll/PhysicsTodayCOVID19/README.md

 # Description of folders/files

-__Figure1__: These files contain the data to draw the transmisison network which was described in the study Jang S, Han SH, Rhee J-Y. _Cluster of Coronavirus Disease Associated with Fitness Dance Classes, South Korea_.
+__Figure1__: These files contain the data to draw the transmisison network which was described in the study "Jang S, Han SH, Rhee J-Y. _Cluster of Coronavirus Disease Associated with Fitness Dance Classes, South Korea_.
 Emerging Infectious Diseases Journal.
-2020;26. doi:10.3201/eid2608.200633
+2020;26. doi:10.3201/eid2608.200633".
 I encoded the network based on the data in Figure 1.
 * korean_dance_network.xlsx - Excel file with network edges
 * zumba_net.mat - Matlab data file with network edges